openstack-archive/wsme/doc/protocols.rst

 .. note::

-    This chapter applies also for the different adapters, not only the native REST implementation.
+    This chapter applies for all adapters, not just the native REST implementation.

 The two REST protocols share common characterics.